Written by the 2020/21 Sydney Symphony Fellows.

 10. Set small daily goals.

 Please join us in restoring our performances and in creating a bright new future for music.
-Please consider making your donation today.
+Consider making your donation today.